-Edible flowers (yes, really!) are on track to be a major wedding cake trend in 2020.
-We've seen couples accent their wedding cakes with elaborate cascading flowers, fresh greenery, and floral cake toppers, but this trend is a totally unexpected way to incorporate botanical elements into your dessert tables.
-It's also highly sustainable (another buzz-worthy wedding trend for 2020), since you won't be tossing the flowers into the trash after cutting the cake.
+Edible flowers will continue to stand out as a major wedding cake trend in 2021.
+This trend creates less waste, since you won't be tossing the flowers into the trash after cutting the cake, and it fits the stylish but laid-back look that many couples are gravitating toward with the rise in smaller weddings.
 The idea of edible flowers can be traced back to the Victorian era, when fresh blooms were often used to garnish desserts and other meals.
-Pansies, carnations, marigolds, violets, and even some types of roses are all edible—who knew?
-Try using individual petals from these flowers, rather than the whole flowers themselves, to decorate a buttercream cake and make it easier for your guests to get on board with the idea.
+Pansies, carnations, marigolds, violets, lavender, nasturtium, and even some types of roses are all edible—who knew?
+To give this trend a try at your wedding, use individual petals from these flowers or infuse them into the batter for an all-natural wedding cake flavor.

 Cake by Earth and Sugar

 Abstract painterly details will be one of the prettiest ways to decorate your wedding cake in 2021.
 Your cake baker can use frosting and other sugar adornments to "paint" your cake with delicate florals and brushstrokes to achieve a three-dimensional, one-of-a-kind look.
 The end result is reminiscent of Impressionist painters, like Claude Monet and Edgar Degas, and it's especially beautiful for a classic-themed or garden wedding.